-Creator, Sherwood Schwartz and star, Robert Reed often feuded over the quality of the scripts throughout the run of the series.
-Schwartz has stated that if the show had been renewed for a sixth season, Reed's character of Mike Brady would have been written out of the show, because he had become too difficult to work with.
+Sherwood Schwartz and Robert Reed often feuded over the quality of the scripts throughout the run of the series.
+Schwartz has stated that if the show had been renewed for a sixth season, Reed's character of Mike Brady would have been written out of the show, because he had become too difficult, with whom to work.

-This was the first television series to be created and produced by Paramount Studios, which up until that time had been a movie studio exclusively.
-Earlier TV shows, such as Star Trek (1966) and Bonanza (1959), were acquired by Paramount when the studio purchased Desilu.
+This was the first television series created and produced by Paramount Studios, which, up until that time, had been a movie studio exclusively.
+Earlier shows, such as Star Trek (1966) and Bonanza (1959), were acquired by Paramount when the studio purchased Desilu Productions.